Banno Marketing FAQ

 Does Banno Marketing serve ads outside the Banno platform?

 Banno Marketing does not serve ads on other websites.
-We meet your users where they are—inside the Banno platform where ads can feel integrated, contextual, and relevant to each user.
+We meet your end users where they are—inside the Banno platform where ads can feel integrated, contextual, and relevant to each user.

 Can I control the ads that are served to first-time users on my website?

 You can!
 Banno Marketing automatically displays best-performing ads to website visitors, but you can also control their first impressions by designating specific campaigns as “fallback campaigns”.
-Banno Marketing detects if it’s a user’s first time on your site and serve up an ad from these campaigns, ensuring you display the offers you want in front of them.
+Banno Marketing detects if it’s an end user’s first time on your site and serve up an ad from these campaigns, ensuring you display the offers you want in front of them.

 What if I only need an ad to show for a short period of time?

 With Banno Marketing, you maintain control over which ads are available to be served at any given point in time.
-Campaigns can be set up with a start date and an end date, allowing you to control when campaigns are active for your users.
+Campaigns can be set up with a start date and an end date, allowing you to control when campaigns are active for your end users.
 You can also manually pause campaigns and resume them at any time.
 Individual ads can also be activated and deactivated within any campaign, so you can control exactly which ads are available to be served at any given point in time.

 My ad isn’t being served.
 What do I do?